Svalorzen/AI-Toolbox/README.md

 Keep in mind that it may not always be 100% up to date with the latest commits, while the one you compile yourself will of course be.

-For Python docs you can find them by typing `help(MDP)` or `help(MDP.SomeMDPClass)` from the interpreter.
+For Python docs you can find them by typing `help(AIToolbox)` from the interpreter.
 It should show the exported API for each class, along with any differences in input/output.